Making your own Homemade Lavender Soap is not only fun, but a great way to improve your soap-making skills.

-Are you looking for some unique and useful DIY gift idea this season?
-Here is one homemade gift idea that is easy, and is guaranteed to be loved by its recipient: Homemade Lavender Soap Recipe.
-This soap is so pretty and it smells absolutely amazing.
-If you’ve never tried any melt and pour soap recipes, then this is the perfect one to start with.
+This is one homemade gift idea that is easy and is guaranteed to be loved by its recipient!
+Plus you are making these the easy way melt and pour soap.
+This natural soap is so pretty and when using lavender essential oil, it smells absolutely amazing.
+If you’ve never tried any easy melt and pour soap recipes, then this is the perfect one to start with.

 - 2 lb block of Shea Butter Soap Base (Goat’s Milk soap base is also just as great!) – this is enough for 12 bars

-- Silicone Mold for 12 bars
+- Silicone Soap Molds for 12 bars

-- Red & Blue Liquid Soap Color
+- Red & Blue Liquid Soap Colorant

 - Empty dropper bottle

 - Microwave Safe Glass Measuring Cup w/ Spout

 Creating Your Homemade Lavender Soap:

 - The large block of the soap base is smooth and silky, and it cuts easily with a kitchen knife.
 First, slice the soap base into strips, then cubes, and place them inside the microwave-safe measuring cup.